FACTBOX-Obama's second-term Cabinet takes shape

 Hillary Clinton.

-* Treasury - Jack Lew, Obama's former chief of staff and a
+* Treasury - Jack Lew, Obama's chief of staff and a two-time

 * Defense - Chuck Hagel is a former Republican U.S. senator

-and a decorated war veteran who fought in Vietnam who faced a
+and a decorated war veteran who fought in Vietnam.
+Hagel faces a

 tough confirmation battle because of past controversial comments